PoisotLab/ms_metaweb_perspectives/README.md

 [@Bezanson2017JulFre] version 1.7.2, *Makie.jl* [@Danisch2021MakJl], and
 *EcologicalNetworks.jl* [@Poisot2019EcoJl].

-![Illustration of an embedding for an host-parasite metaweb, using Random Dot Product Graphs. **A**, decrease in approximation error as the number of dimensions in the subspaces increases. **B**, position of hosts and parasites in the first two dimensions of their respective subspaces. **C**, predicted interaction weight from the RDPG based on the status of the species pair in the metaweb. **D**, relationship between the position on the first dimension and parasite generalism.](figures/illustration.png){#fig:illustration}
+![Validation of an embedding for a host-parasite metaweb, using Random Dot Product Graphs. **A**, decrease in approximation error as the number of dimensions in the subspaces increases. **B**, increase in cumulative variance explained as the number of ranks considered increases; in **A** and **B**, the dot represents the point of inflexion in the curve (at rank 39) estimated using the finite differences method. **C**, position of hosts and parasites in the space of latent variables on the first and second dimensions of their respective subspaces (the results have been clamped to the unit interval). **D**, predicted interaction weight from the RDPG based on the status of the species pair in the metaweb.](figures/illustration-part1.png){#fig:illustration1}

-The embedding of the metaweb holds several pieces of information (@fig:illustration).
-In panel **A**, we show that the $L_2$ loss (*i.e.* the sum of squared errors) between the empirical and reconstructed metaweb decreases when the number of dimensions (rank) of the subspace increases, with an inflection point around 25 dimensions.
+In @fig:illustration1, we focus on some statistical checks of the embedding.
+In panel **A**, we show that the averaged $L_2$ loss (*i.e.* the sum of squared errors) between the empirical and reconstructed metaweb decreases when the number of dimensions (rank) of the subspace increases, with an inflection at 39 dimensions (out of 120 initially) according to the finite differences method.
 As discussed by @Runghen2021ExpNod, there is often a trade-off between the number of dimensions to use (more dimensions are more computationally demanding) and the quality of the representation.
-In this instance, accepting $L_2 = 500$ as an approximation of the network means that the error for every position in the metaweb is $\approx
-\left(500/(206\times 121)\right)^{1/2}$.
-In @fig:illustration, panel **B**, we
-show the positions of hosts and parasites on the first two dimensions of the left and right subspaces.
+In panel **B**, we show the increase in cumulative variance explained at each rank, and visualize that using 39 ranks explains about 70% of the variance in the empirical metaweb.
+This is a different information from the $L_2$ loss (which is averaged across interactions), as it works on the eigenvalues of the embedding, and therefore captures higher-level features of the network.
+In panel **C**, we show positions of hosts and parasites on the first two dimensions of the left and right subspaces.
 Note that these values largely skew negative, because the first dimensions capture the coarse structure of the network: most pairs of species do not interact, and therefore have negative values.
-In
-@fig:illustration, panel **C**, we show the predicted weight (*i.e.* the result of the multiplication of the RDGP subspaces at a rank of 25) as a function of whether the interactions are observed, not-observed, or unknown due to lack of co-occurrence.
+Finally in panel **D**, we show the predicted weight (*i.e.* the result of the multiplication of the RDGP subspaces at a rank of 25) as a function of whether the interactions are observed, not-observed, or unknown due to lack of co-occurrence.
 This reveals that the observed interactions have higher predicted weights, although there is some overlap; the usual approach to identify potential interactions based on this information would be a thresholding analysis, which is outside the scope of this manuscript (and is done in the papers cited in this illustration).
-Note that the values are not bound to the unit interval, which emphasizes the need for either scaling or clamping (although thresholding analyses are insensitive to this choice).
-Finally, in
-@fig:illustration, panel **D**, we show that the embedding, as it captures structural information about the network, holds ecological information; indeed, the position of the parasite on the first dimension of the left sub-space is a linear predictor of its number of hosts.
+Because the values returned from RDPG are not bound to the unit interval, we performed a clamping of the weights to the unit space, showing a one-inflation in documented interaction, and a zero-inflation in other species pairs.
+This last figure crosses from the statistical into the ecological, by showing that species pairs with no documented co-occurrence have weights that are not distinguishable from species pairs with no documented interactions, suggesting that (as befits a host-parasite model) the ability to interact is a strong predictor of co-occurrence.

+![Ecological analysis of an embedding for a host-parasite metaweb, using Random Dot Product Graphs. **A**, relationship between the number of parasites and position along the first axis of the right-subspace for all hosts, showing that the embedding captures elements of network structure at the species scale.
+**B**, weak relationship between the body mass of hosts (in grams) and the position alongside the same dimension. **C**, weak relationship between bodymass of hosts and parasite richness. **D**, distribution of positions alongside the same axis for hosts grouped by taxonomic family.](figures/illustration-part2.png){#fig:illustration2}

+As the results of @fig:illustration1 show that we can extract an embedding of the metaweb that captures enough variance to be relevant, in @fig:illustration2, we relate the values of latent variables for hosts to different ecologically-relevant data.
+In panel **A**, we show that host with a higher value on the first dimension have fewer parasites.
+This relates to the body size of hosts in the *PanTHERIA* database [@Jones2009PanSpe], as shown in panel **B**: interestingly, the position on the first axis is only weakly correlated to body mass of the host; this matches well establihed results showing that body size/mass is not always a direct predictor of parasite richness in terrestrial mammals [@Morand1998DenBod], a result we observe in panel **C**.
+Finally, in panel **D**, we can see how different taxonomic families occupy different positions on the first axis, with *e.g.* Sciuridae being biased towards higher values.
+These results show how we can look for ecological informations in the output of network embeddings, which can further be refined into the selection of predictors for transfer learning.

 # The metaweb embeds both ecological hypotheses and practices